 Low Payouts Don’t Indicate a Bad Lottery

 So what does this information mean to you?
-Well, if you are looking solely at the chance of recouping the money you spend on lottery tickets when you win a prize, obviously the states with the highest payouts are the most attractive.
+Well, if you are looking solely at the chance of recouping the money you spend on lottery tickets when you win a prize, the states with the highest payouts are obviously the most attractive.